Iowa principal critically injured in school shooting risked himself to protect students, police say

 Despite the shock of the shooting, Perry Mayor Dirk Cavanaugh expressed confidence the community would get through the painful experience.

-“We are a small town, but we will pull together in a big way to get through this.”
+“We are a small town, but we will pull together in a big way to get through this,” Cavanaugh said.

 McFetridge reported from Des Moines, Iowa, Foley from Iowa City, Iowa, and Funk from Omaha, Nebraska.
-Also contributing were Associated Press writers Heather Hollingsworth in Mission, Kansas, Claudia Lauer in Philadelphia, Mike Balsamo in New York City, and Steve Karnowski in Minneapolis.
+Associated Press writers Heather Hollingsworth in Mission, Kansas, Claudia Lauer in Philadelphia, Mike Balsamo in New York and Steve Karnowski in Minneapolis also contributed.